 Dress appropriately.
 If you dress inappropriately, you may be asked to leave the courtroom.
 Appropriate attire, whether as a participant in a case, a witness, or an observer, shows respect for the judge who will be deciding the case.
 As a general rule, you should think of the courtroom as a formal environment.
-Dress as you would when going for an important job interview or to church.

 Do not wear